tahmid12102/Bar-Chart-Racer/README.md

 ## BarChartRacer.java API

-**public static void main (String [] args)** - Main function that takes a String as a command line argument for the dataset text file and uses BarChart and Bar to create an animated bar chart.
+**public static void main (String [] args)** - Main function that takes a String as a command line argument for the dataset text file and an integer k determining how many bars to display on the canvas.
+Uses BarChart and Bar to create an animated bar chart.
 Audio (SpongeBob music) is looped in the background for entertainment purposes.